 Digital Information Technology (8207310) is part of several programs across various CTE career clusters.
 To ensure consistency, the standards and benchmarks for this course (15.0 - 28.0) have been placed in a separate document.
-Access the Digital Information Technology framework through the FLDOE website.

-Course Title:Global Logistics OperationsCourse Number:9503130Course Credit:1
+Course Title: Global Logistics Operations